iamtheyammer/canvascbl/backend/README.md

   - No params.
 - `GET` `/api/canvas/oauth2/response` - Should be the OAuth2 response URI.
 Handles the error/success Canvas OAuth2 response.
 A user would be redirected to this URL by Canvas.
 You should **not** use this endpoint.
   - Params will include those from Canvas, so either `code` or `error`.
-- `GET` `/api/canvas/oauth2/refresh_token` - Retrieves a new token based on a refresh token.
-  - Params:
-    - `refresh_token`: your refresh token

 #### Normal (successful) Redirect URI Query String Params